Home » Blog » Why Geogrids Are Critical for Road Construction on Weak Soils

 What is the purpose of a geogrid?

-When should you use geogrid?
+When should you use Geogrid?

 Geogrids should be used in road construction when the underlying soil is weak or unstable, or when there is a need to increase the load-bearing capacity of the road.
 They are particularly effective in areas with soft soils, such as clay or silt, where traditional construction methods may not provide adequate support.
 Geogrids are also beneficial in heavy traffic areas, where the road is subjected to significant loads that could cause deformation over time.
 Furthermore, they are used in the construction of embankments, retaining walls taller than three to four feet, and other structures where soil reinforcement is necessary to ensure stability and prevent erosion.